 > an adequate number of gender-separated sanitation facilities/ access to adequate clean drinking water

 > recreational facilities

 2) Create a monitoring checklist that covers all standards.
 Decide whether the assessed schools need to meet all or only some of the standards (e.g. at least 80%) to be considered as "meeting Infrastructure Quality Standards".

-3) Collect data about the school facilities either (1) directly conducting school field visits or (2) collect the monitoring checklists filled out by school directors or (3) use records of education authorities (available in some contexts only).
+3) Collect data about the school facilities either (1) by directly conducting school field visits or (2) collect the monitoring checklists filled out by school directors, or (3) use records of education authorities (available in some contexts only).
 If you use option 2 or 3, conduct field visits to randomly selected schools to crosscheck the reliability of the data.

 1) The adequacy of school infrastructure should be assessed against national standards (if they exist).
 You should check with local education authorities (Ministry of Education).